Herbal remedies for oily skin

 - Sage: (Salvia officinalis) Make a mask with the infusion of this plant diluted in a yogurt.
 (Two tablespoons of the infusion mixed with yogurt.
 Cool and apply on the face until it dries well.
 Clean with cold water)

 - Oats (Avena sativa) Make a face mask with oatmeal, honey and an egg yolk.
 Apply for ¾ hour and clean it with cold water.

 - Cypress (Cupressus sempervirens) The astringent properties of cypress help combat oily skin.
 Apply to the skin the liquid from the decoction for ten minutes of three tablespoons of crushed twigs per liter of water.

 - Witch hazel (Hamamelis virginiana) (Apply a facial massage using a small cotton with a few drops of witch hazel)

-More information about oily skin and its natural treatment.
+More information about oily skin remedies.

 Written by Editorial Botanical-online team in charge of content writing

 5 April, 2022